Howdy folks!

 center of the flag.

-6. Some crops that are grown in Utah are: barley, corn,
+6. Some crops grown in Utah are: barley, corn,

 hay, oats, pumpkins, and rye.